lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Since composite algorithms are registered independently of their component algorithms, their deprecation can be handled independently from that of their component algorithms.
 For example a cryptographic policy might continue to allow `id-MLKEM512-ECDH-P256` even after ECDH-P256 is deprecated.

-The Composite ML-KEM design specified in this document, and especially that of the KEM combiner specified in {{sec-kem-combiner}} means that the overall Composite ML-KEM algorithm should be considered to have the security strength of the strongest of its component algorithms; ie as long as one component algorithm remains strong, then the overall composite algorithm remains strong.
+The Composite ML-KEM design specified in this document, and especially that of the KEM combiner specified in this document, and discussed in {{sec-cons-kem-combiner}}, means that the overall Composite ML-KEM algorithm should be considered to have the security strength of the strongest of its component algorithms; ie as long as one component algorithm remains strong, then the overall composite algorithm remains strong.

 <!-- End of Security Considerations section -->